kareem-metwaly/CAR-API/README.md

 Note2: we actually need the images only.
 We do not need the labels as it is stored with the attributes annotations as well.

-4. Run the following to download the json files of CAR compressed as a single `zip` file
+4. Run the following to download the `json` files of CAR compressed as a single `zip` file extract it and then remove the `zip` file.

 ```shell
 $ python download_CAR.py --url_path "https://DOWNLOAD_LINK_HERE"